Hard Knock Life (Ghetto Anthem): Critical reception

 Chuck Taylor of Billboard praised the inclusion of the "It's the Hard Knock Life" sample from Annie in "Hard Knock Life (Ghetto Anthem)", noting: "It's this kind of clever twist and original thinking that has the potential to expand the horizons of the genre."
-However, he criticized the radio version of the song, writing that song was "edited and blanked to the point of distraction."
+However, he criticized the radio version of the song, writing that the song was "edited and blanked to the point of distraction."
 He went on to say: "Programmers will have to weigh the value of the novelty against wondering why the artist didn't just start over with a clean slate if he intended to hit the airwaves."

 Commercial reception

-While it peaked at number 15 on the Billboard Hot 100, "Hard Knock Life" was also Jay-Z's first single to achieve significant success outside the United States, peaking within the top ten of the charts in several countries, including Canada, Germany, and the United Kingdom.
+While it peaked at number 15 on the Billboard Hot 100, "Hard Knock Life" also achieved significant success outside the United States, peaking within the top ten of the charts in several countries, including Canada, Germany, and the United Kingdom.
 "Hard Knock Life" achieved its biggest success in the latter country, debuting and peaking at number two on the UK Singles Chart in December 1998, stalling behind Britain's biggest-selling song of 1998, "Believe" by Cher, during its seventh consecutive week at the summit of the chart.